 Not being able to afford enough life insurance is one excuse to not buy more of it.
 For people who don’t have any life insurance, there are plenty of excuses that they have for not buying it.
 Here are some of the most common excuses and how to overcome them.

 This is one of the most common excuses, mainly because people are inundated with whole and universal life sales pitches that could cost them thousands of dollars per year, says Eric Stauffer, president of ExpertInsuranceReviews.com.

 “The fact is that term life insurance is a fraction of permanent policies in terms of cost and can provide the protection that most people need,” Stauffer says.
 “Part of the issue is that some life insurance agents spend a lot of effort putting down term life insurance since they are trying to sell extremely expensive counterparts.”

 A healthy 30-year-old, for example, can get $500,000 in term life insurance for about the cost of a large pizza delivered each month, he says.

-“Most people don’t realize they are four times more likely to die from an illness than an accident,” Spagnuolo says.
-“Lack of education makes people think accidents are more likely to happen, when it reality it is significantly less likely.”
+“Most people don’t realize they are four times more likely to die from illness than an accident,” Spagnuolo says.
+“Lack of education makes people think accidents are more likely to happen when in reality it is significantly less likely.”

 “People who do purchase life insurance understand that for a very little investment, you can receive a very substantial return should something ever happen,” he says.
 “Insurance is utilized to simply protect against catastrophe.
 This is what you are insuring against and if you are an educated consumer, then you understand that insurance is not ‘wasted money’ or ‘money thrown away’ but rather can be structured as an investment vehicle should catastrophe be avoided and a life saver should it come to fruition.”